online-go/gtp2ogs/docs/OPTIONS-LIST.md

 ### logfile

-`--logfile` In addition to logging to the console, also log gtp2ogs output to a text file
+`--logfile` In addition to logging to the console, also log gtp2ogs output to a text file.
+Filename argument is optional (using only `--logfile` will use default filename, for example `gtp2ogs_logfile_2020-05-21T21:40:22.910Z`)

 ### json